Building a Transport Package: The Right Way

 MyComponent is a complex and powerful extra.
 I've tried to make it difficult to shoot yourself in the foot with it, but you can still do it.
 Here is one common way.
 You make some changes to the files in the _build

 directory of your project (perhaps adding a new System Setting or changing the fields of a Resource).
-You run ImportObjects, but System Settings and Resource fields are not updated in that process.
+You run ImportObjects, but System Settings, Menus, Widgets and other objects are not updated in that process.
 If you later run ExportObjects, you will lose your changes.
-Remember that ImportObjects only processes elements that are defined in the project config file *and* listed in the 'process' member of the array.
+All files in the _build

-If you install your extra in another version of MODX for testing, remember that changes you make there will never make it into your package unless you cut-and-paste them into the project files or (better) paste them into MODX and run ExportObjects.
+If you install your extra in another version of MODX for testing, remember that changes you make there will never make it into your package unless you cut-and-paste them into the project files and run ImportObjects, or paste them into the objects in the Manager and run ExportObjects.

 , for example, can trash your site.

 Whatever method you use, it really helps to have a version control system, such as Git, in place.
-I commit any changes just before running ExportObjects or LexiconHelper, and after running them, do a git status
+I commit (or stash) all changed files just before running ExportObjects or LexiconHelper, and after running them, I run git status

 before committing the changes to make sure no unwanted changes have occurred.